Remember

 your heart with beauty outside

-the window of the café near the
+the window of the cafe near the

-or the snow geese
+Bay of Fundy—or the snow geese

 rising up of one mind like Buddha